MLB Relocating All-Star Game Over Georgia’s Voter Suppression Law

 “Major League Baseball fundamentally supports voting rights for all Americans and opposes restrictions to the ballot box.
 Fair access to voting continues to have our game’s unwavering support,” wrote Manfred.
 As of Friday, the MLB has not yet decided on a new host city.

-The voter suppression law SB 202 was signed by Governor Kemp last week, and would add a host of new restrictions to the voting process, including criminalizing giving food or water to voters waiting in line.
-MLB joins companies like Delta and Microsoft, who have spoken out against the bill, as well as the New York State legislature, which is advancing legislation to ban all unnecessary state-funded travel to Georgia while SB 202 remains in effect.
+The voter suppression law Senate Bill 202 signed by Gov. Brian Kemp (R) last week will add a host of new restrictions to the voting process, including criminalizing giving food or water to voters waiting in line.
+MLB joins companies like Delta and Microsoft, which have spoken out against the bill, as well as the New York Legislature, which is advancing legislation to ban all unnecessary state-funded travel to Georgia while S.B.
+202 remains in effect.